chrehall68/vls/README.md

 Current Features:

 - Completions
-- Go To Definition
+- Go To Definition for modules
 - Token Highlighting
 - Warning Diagnostics
+- Error Diagnostics

 Roadmap Features:

-- Error Diagnostics
+- Go To Definition for variables
+- Find all References
 - Error-tolerant parser
 - Improved Completions

-## Run in Development Environment
+## Contributing

+If you want to contribute, you can get started by following the below steps:

 - Clone this repository
 - Run `npm install` in `client/`.
 This installs all necessary npm modules.